Shriram-Vasudevan/tensorflow-nodejs/README.md

 # tensorflow-nodejs
-simple server for interacting with tensorflow via node js
+simple server for interacting with tensorflow